acuminous/power-merge/README.md

 ```
 power-merge puts you in charge of your merge rules, making it easy to specify custom merge behaviour for any property within your documents.

+## Caveats
+* Depending on how you configure the merge rules (referencing / recursing / cloning), power-merge may be very slow for large documents

 ## TL;DR
 ```js
 const pm = require('power-merge')